Knowledge hub

 How do we know it is working?

-A short list tied to operations: pickup or response time, honest stage movement, integration error rates, throughput, and the outcomes your team already cares about (cases resolved, milestones met, qualified handoffs).
+A short list tied to how you operate: response time, honest stage movement, and the outcomes your team already cares about.
 If the conversation drifts to vanity metrics, we steer it back.

 Our data is messy.
 Should we automate anyway?